antongolub/misc/packages/topoconfig/extends/README.md

   }
 }
 ```
 The config's `extends` property may hold objects, strings or string[].
-The last two types will be resolved via `load` function.
+The last two types will be resolved via the `load` function.
 ```ts
 const config = {
   extends: [